Oliver-Loeffler/NIOHttp/README.md

 [![Build Status](https://travis-ci.org/Oliver-Loeffler/NIOHttp.svg?branch=master)](https://travis-ci.org/Oliver-Loeffler/NIOHttp)

-Building HTTP request and response objects which can be written and read from java.nio.channels.
+Reading and writing HTTP request and response objects from and to  ```java.nio.channels``` .

 ## Goals:

- * Create a library/toolkit to build and send HTTP requests vis NIO/NIO2 as well to receive HTTP requests via NIO/NIO2 and to parse them
+ * Create a library/toolkit to write and read HTTP requests to and from ```java.nio.channels``` (Java's non-blocking IO)
- * Implement HTTP/1.1 first.
+ * Do not use external frameworks, integrate HTTP protocol and  ```java.nio.channels```  using JDK 1.8.
+ * Of course, for unit and integration testing any kind of suitable framework can be used.

 ### Boundary Conditions:

- * zero external dependencies beside JDK 1.8
+ * zero external dependencies beside JDK 1.8 (except for unit and integration testing)
- * only testing frameworks for (Junit, TestNG or others) and mocking frameworks (Mockito, PowerMock etc.) are permitted

 ### Steps to implementation